tokio-rs/rdbc/README.md

 Love them or hate them, the [ODBC](https://en.wikipedia.org/wiki/Open_Database_Connectivity) and [JDBC](https://en.wikipedia.org/wiki/Java_Database_Connectivity) standards have made it easy to use a wide range of desktop and server products with many different databases thanks to the availability of database drivers implementing these standards.

-I believe there is a need for a Rust equivalent so I have started this experimental project and aim to provide an RDBC API and reference implementations (drivers) for both Postgres and MySQL.
+This project provides a Rust equivalent API as well as reference implementations (drivers) for Postgres, MySQL, and SQLite.

-Note that the provided RDBC drivers are just wrappers around the existing `postgres` and `mysql` crates and this project is not attempting to build new drivers from scratch but rather make it possible to leverage existing drivers through a common API.
+Note that the provided RDBC drivers are just wrappers around existing database driver crates and this project is not attempting to build new drivers from scratch but rather make it possible to leverage existing drivers through a common API.

 # Why do we need this when we have Diesel?